revel/revel.github.io/manual/appconf.md

 If `true` (default is `false`), allows a job to run even if previous instances of that job are still in progress.
+{% highlight ini %}
+jobs.selfconcurrent = true
+{% endhighlight %}

 <a name="Modules"></a>

 ### Modules

-[Modules](modules.html) may be added to an application by specifying their base import path.
-For example:
+- [Modules](modules.html) may be added to an application by specifying their base import path.
+- An empty import path disables the module.
+{% highlight ini %}
 module.testrunner = github.com/revel/modules/testrunner

+## FIXME mymodule crashes so disabled for now
+# module.mymodulename = /path/to/mymodule
+module.mymodulename =
+{% endhighlight %}
 ## Areas for development

 * Allow inserting command line arguments as config values or otherwise